Advicedripping-shower

 How to fix a leaking shower valve

 The shower valve plays a key role when it comes to your shower.
-The showerhead may be where water flows from, but the shower valve controls the water pressure and temperature for the enjoyable shower experience we all look forward to in the mornings.
+The showerhead may be where water flows from, but the shower valve controls the flow of the water and temperature for the enjoyable shower experience we all look forward to in the mornings.
 The shower valve is what makes the difference between a shower that turns boiling hot after someone’s flushed the loo and one that maintains its temperature when another water fixture in the home is in use!

 There are several types of shower valves to choose from depending on your shower type.
-For example, if you have dual shower handle you will likely have a Thermostatic Valve (to adjusts water temperature and water pressure separately).
+For example, if you have dual shower handle you will likely have a Thermostatic Valve (to adjusts water temperature and water flow separately).
 If you have a shower and bath combination, you will likely have a Diverter Valve (to divert water from showerhead to bath spout) etc.

 If the leak is coming from the shower valve, it may require more extensive repairs, particularly if the valve is concealed (behind the tiles).
-You may need to replace the valve cartridge, seals, or gaskets.
+You may need to replace a valve cartridge, seals, or gaskets.
 The specific steps will depend on the type and brand of the shower valve, so enlisting the help of the plumber in this instance is highly recommended.
 As an overview, a plumber would typically try the following steps:

 • Take the valve apart

-Once your water is turned off, cut the silicone seal from around the cover plate or trim (if there is one) and remove the cover plates/trim (shower faucets and their accompanying controls are sometimes called shower trim).
+Once your water is turned off, cut the silicone seal from around the cover plate or trim (if there is one) and remove the cover plates/trim (shower taps and their accompanying controls are sometimes called shower trim).
 Then remove the handles from the controls.
 This will allow access to the valve itself.
 This should also reveal the gasket (usually a rubber ring).

 • Replace the washers